beawitcht/advocacy-finder/README.md

 # Advocacy-Finder
-WIP Search for advocacy services in England
+Search for advocacy services in England - mainly statutory